pananton/busrpc-spec/style.md

 ## Documenting

-Busrpc API should follow code as documentation principle, which implies that protobuf files should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands).
-Busrpc development tool [`validate`]() command issues a warning if any rule specified in this section is violated.
+Busrpc API should follow code as documentation principle, which implies that protobuf files should contain appropriate comments and [documentation commands](busrpc.md#documentation-commands).
+Documentation comment should appear **right before** the entity to which it relates.
+Busrpc development tool [`validate`]() command issues a warning if any rule specified below is violated.

-* Documentation comment should appear **right before** the entity to which it relates
 * Every non-predefined busrpc structure or enumeration should be documented with a comment describing it
 * Predefined structures may not be documented unless explicitly requested by the rules of this section
 * Every structure field or enumeration constant should be documented